puppetlabs/puppetlabs-tomcat/README.md

 ##### `attributes_to_remove`

-Specifies any attributes to remove from the Manager.
+Specifies an array of attributes to remove from the element.

-Should be a hash of the format 'attribute' => 'value'.
+Valid options: an array of strings.

-Optional
+Default value: `[]`.

 #### tomcat::config::context::environment